Wyrd Sisters: Plot

 The company make their way to Lancre, and perform the play for the King as asked.
 However, Hwel, the playwright, maintains that there is something wrong with the plot of the play, something that just doesn't feel right.
 The witches cast a spell in the middle of the play that causes the actors to portray the killing of the king truthfully, and the audience sees that the Duke and Duchess are guilty of killing Verence I. Felmet finally succumbs to insanity and stabs several people with a retracting stage dagger, before tripping and falling to his death in the Lancre Gorge.
 The Duchess is imprisoned but manages to escape, only to be killed by a collection of various forest animals who want revenge for the poor treatment of the land.

 Granny Weatherwax explains that Tomjon is the rightful king, and he is due to be crowned.
-However, Tomjon does not want to be king; he is an extremely talented actor and wishes to continue his career with his adopted father, Vitoller.
+However, Tomjon does not want to be king; he is an extremely talented actor and wishes to continue his career with his adoptive father, Vitoller.
 Instead Granny Weatherwax tells the town that the Fool is in fact the king's son from another mother, and Tomjon's half-brother, and he is crowned King Verence II of Lancre.
 Later on, Granny and Nanny reveal to Magrat that the previous fool is actually Tomjon's and Verence II's father.
 The status of Magrat and Verence II, who have been awkwardly courting throughout the story, is not fully explained at the conclusion.